PriyaPitawala/cmse802_project/reports/interim/homework-2.md

         Week 13: Regression analysis and model interpretation.
         Week 14: Finalize analysis and data visualization.
     - No scope adjustment is needed if the segmentation can be refined before Week 12.
 However, if more time is needed to achieve that, the scope will be adjusted to qualitative rank each image for percent crystallinity based on the model performance, instead of calculating a quantitative number.

+2. Course Concept Application:
+    - Version control: I have used version control in my project to update the github repository as I'm working.
+I have also recalled some of the previous versions when needed.
+For example, the preprocessing_old.py module was created after recalling a prior version of preprocessing.py module, when I realized that it is capable of segmenting Maltese crosses.
+This has given me the ability to simultaneously work on segmenting spherulites and Maltese crosses, thus, improving my model.

+    - Optimization: I have optimized my model by removing color channels.
+This has made cell execution faster in my notebooks.

+    -Unit testing: I unit tested the image_with_scale_bar.py module and added a section to verify that the spatial calibration I have specified matches that of a real scale bar.
+Through the unit test, I identified that the equivalent number of pixels specified was off by 7 units, and was able to fix the scale bar configurations.

 ## Congratulations, you're done!